Apple Pencil 1 vs Apple Pencil 2: the Differences

 You want your Apple Pencil to be compatible with your iPad.
 You can check what pencil works with that iPad here.
 It is good to know that they work practically the same, and the all Apple Pencil tips are the same.
 This means that wether you're buying new Apple Pencil tips or protective custom Apple Pencil tips to slide over your pencil tip, they fit no matter what Apple Pencil you have.

-As James Jullier, who has more than 300,000 subscribers on YouTube, points out in this video, the difference in Apple Pencil won’t make you a better or worse artist.
+When it comes to Apple Pencil 1 vs Apple Pencil 2, there is one thing that is important to remember: as James Jullier, who has more than 300,000 subscribers on YouTube, points out in this video, the difference in Apple Pencil won’t make you a better or worse artist.
 He says,

 “If you’ve not had an iPad and Apple Pencil very long, and the finances are not available to upgrade at this point, you’re not missing out on a huge amount.
 It [the 2nd gen] is definitely a better Apple Pencil … but your artwork won’t suffer.”